Kenya: President Kibaki and the road to a new constitution

-Kenyatta presidency
+Kenyatta and Ruto presidencies

-After Kibaki's tenure ended in 2013, Kenya held its first general elections after the 2010 constitution had been passed.
-Uhuru Kenyatta won in a disputed election result, leading to a petition by the opposition leader, Raila Odinga.
-The supreme court upheld the election results and Kenyatta began his term with William Ruto as deputy president.
-Despite this ruling, the Supreme Court and the head of the Supreme Court were seen as powerful institutions that could check the powers of the president.

-In 2017, Kenyatta won a second term in office in another disputed election.
-Odinga again petitioned the results in the Supreme Court, accusing the Independent Electoral and Boundaries Commission of mismanagement of the elections and Kenyatta and his party of rigging.
-The Supreme Court overturned the election results in what became a landmark ruling in Africa and one of the very few in the world in which the results of a presidential elections were annulled.
-This ruling solidified the position of the Supreme Court as an independent body.
-Consequently, Kenya had a second round of elections for the presidential position, in which Kenyatta emerged the winner after Odinga refused to participate, citing irregularities.
+In 2013, Kenya held its first general elections under the 2010 constitution.
+Uhuru Kenyatta won, though the result was unsuccessfully challenged at the Supreme Court by opposition leader Raila Odinga.
+Kenyatta was re-elected in 2017 in another disputed election.
+Odinga accused the Independent Electoral and Boundaries Commission of mismanaging the election and Kenyatta and his party of rigging.
+The Supreme Court overturned the results in a landmark ruling that established its position as an independent check on the president.
+In the repeated election, Kenyatta won after Odinga refused to participate, citing irregularities.

-BBI

-In March 2018, a historic handshake between Kenyatta and his longtime opponent Odinga signaled a period of reconciliation followed by economic growth and increased stability.

-Between 2019 and 2021, Kenyatta and Odinga combined efforts to promote major changes to the Kenyan constitution, labelled the "Building Bridges Initiative" (BBI), saying that their efforts were to improve inclusion and overcome the country's winner-take-all election system that often resulted in post-election violence.

-The BBI proposal called for broad expansion of the legislative and executive branches, including the creation of a prime minister with two deputies and an official leader of the opposition, reverting to selecting cabinet ministers from among the elected Members of Parliament, establishment of up to 70 new constituencies, and addition of up to 300 unelected members of Parliament (under an "affirmative action" plan).
+In March 2018, a historic handshake between Kenyatta and Odinga signaled a period of reconciliation followed by economic growth and increased stability.
+Between 2019 and 2021, the two combined efforts to promote major changes to the Kenyan constitution, labelled the "Building Bridges Initiative" (BBI).
+They said their efforts were to improve inclusion and overcome the country's election system that often resulted in post-election violence.
+The BBI proposal called for broad expansion of the legislative and executive branches, including the creation of a prime minister with two deputies and an official leader of the opposition, reverting to selecting cabinet ministers from among the elected Members of Parliament, establishing up to 70 new constituencies, and adding up to 300 unelected members of Parliament (under an "affirmative action" plan).